 That’s right, and parents who live in communities where high-quality fluoridated drinking water is readily available should be able to reduce their kids’ chances of tooth decay.
 Comparatively, pediatric dentists can provide viable alternatives to parents who live in communities where top-notch fluoridated drinking water may be tough to find.

-Also, don’t forget about sealants to help your child minimize the risk of tooth decay.
+Also, don’t forget about sealants and fluoride treatments to help your child minimize the risk of tooth decay.

 Sealants serve as plastic coatings that mechanically attached to the tops and grooves of a child’s primary and permanent teeth.
 Plus, they are proven to help combat tooth decay and plaque, making them exceedingly valuable.